elgui/mcp-ragdocs/README.md

 - Ollama (nomic-embed-text): 768 dimensions
 - OpenAI (text-embedding-3-small): 1536 dimensions

+## Documentation Management

+### Direct vs. Queue-Based Documentation Addition

+The system provides two complementary approaches for adding documentation:

+1. **Direct Addition (`add_documentation` tool)**
+   - Immediately processes and indexes the documentation from a URL
+   - Best for adding individual documentation sources
+   - Provides immediate feedback on processing success/failure
+   - Example usage: `add_documentation` with `url: "https://example.com/docs"`

+2. **Queue-Based Processing**
+   - Add URLs to a processing queue (`extract_urls` with `add_to_queue: true`)
+   - Process multiple URLs in batch later (`run_queue`)
+   - Better for large-scale documentation ingestion
+   - Allows for scheduled processing of many documentation sources
+   - Provides resilience through the queue system

+Choose the approach that best fits your documentation management needs.
+For small numbers of important documents, direct addition provides immediate results.
+For large documentation sets or recursive crawling, the queue-based approach offers better scalability.

 ## Acknowledgments

 This project is a fork of [qpd-v/mcp-ragdocs](https://github.com/qpd-v/mcp-ragdocs), originally developed by qpd-v.
 The original project provided the foundation for this implementation.